Arinav5/The-Pointless-Algorithm/README.md

 # The-Pointless-Algorithm

 What is does: Finds the middle of 5 sticks.
 ASCII art.

-Future implementations: Make the user choose how many sticks there are.
-Use more iteration instead or repeating code.
-Overall could improve the algorithm.
+It's a visualization of an algorithm that finds the middle of an array.
+It's pointless because there are easier ways to do the same thing.